xtophd/OCP4-Workshop/documentation/03-Users-and-Roles.md

 ### Use the new credential

 Now you can use this new credential to log into Openshift.
-Remember that you declared the password for use *admin* above when you ran **htpasswd**.
+Remember that you declared the password for user *admin* above when you ran `htpasswd`.

 ```
 : [root@master ~]#